hellohaptik/docs_haptik/docs/bot-builder/basic/general-nodes.md

 To simplify the process of creating these FAQ General nodes, there is an option to upload a TSV file (Tab separated file).

-Here is a [sample TSV file](https://docs.haptik.ai/bot-builder/basic/general_nodes_faq.tsv) which can be used to create FAQ based general nodes.

 A General node is created for every Question/Answer pair in the file.

 - The question is treated as ‘User Says’